-> The nominee and/or nominator DOES NOT need to be a member of NATOA - these awards are designed to recognize the best of the best throughout the county.
-Nominations must be submitted by July 12, 2013.
+The nominee and/or nominator DOES NOT need to be a member of NATOA - these awards are designed to recognize the best of the best throughout the county.
 There is a $100 fee per nomination for NATOA members and $150 fee per nomination for non-members.
-2013 winners will be announced at the 2013 Annual Conference taking place September 16 - 19, 2013 at the Loews Portofino Bay Hotel in Universal Orlando, FL.
+2014 winners will be announced at the 2014 Annual Conference taking place September 29 - October 2, 2014 in St. Paul, MN.
 If you have questions, please contact Joanne Hovis at (301) 933-1488 or jhovis@CTCnet.us.

-> Community Broadband Visionary of the Year
+Community Broadband Visionary of the Year

 Alberto Carvalho, Superintendent of the Miami-Dade School District for championing the effective use of technology in the nation’s fourth largest school district, promoting digital literacy, and combating the digital divide.

 Community Broadband Fiber Network of the Year

 The City of Longmont, CO for developing a vision and business plan to expand world class broadband infrastructure to each home in the City and thereby secure the City’s economic future.